Biden announces reelection bid, saying battle for nation's soul isn't complete - KESQ

 First, the former congressional lawmaker elected to office as the sixth youngest US senator in history will be the first incumbent octogenarian to ask the American public to reappoint him to a term that would end when he’s 86 years old.

-CNN reported in August that a campaign is a heavy lift not everyone in the family was initially on board for.
-But first lady Jill Biden told CNN during an interview in February she was “all for it.”
+CNN reported in August that a campaign is a heavy lift for which not everyone in the family was initially on board.
+But Jill Biden told CNN during an interview in February she was “all for it.”

 In October, the president maintained that voters concerned about his age should see his record of accomplishments since taking office.